-- 2.1 Describe the approach to demands and needs and suitability statements. - 2.2 Describe the regulatory and other information brokers disclose to clients. - 2.3 Explain how complaints impact on customer experience.
+- 2.1 Describe the approach to demands and needs and suitability statements. - 2.2 Describe the regulatory information and other details brokers disclose to clients. - 2.3 Explain how complaints are handled and the impact on customer experience.

 3. Understand the role of the insurance broker in the negotiation and placing of insurance contracts.